Bible Black: Visual novel

-The game has twelve different endings and the story line often diverges based on choices made by the player, which influence "neutral" endings, "chaos" endings and "law" endings.
+The game has twelve different endings, and the storyline often diverges, based on choices made by the player, which influence "neutral" endings, "chaos" endings and "law" endings.
 However, there is only one outcome regarded by its developers as the "true" ending.
 Bible Black was published in English in 2006, under the name Bible Black: The Game after Activesoft ceased operations.
 A port was released only in Japan for the PlayStation Portable's UMD format, where it was not required to receive a CERO rating.